zhangshengjie/ionic-docs/docs/angular/overview.md

 ---
-nextText: 'Build Your First App'
-nextUrl: '/docs/angular/your-first-app'
+title: Ionic Angular Overview
+sidebar_label: Overview
 ---

-# Ionic Angular Overview

 `@ionic/angular` combines the core Ionic experience with the tooling and APIs that are tailored to Angular Developers.